telerik/kendo-ui-builder/docs/modules/app-module.md

 # Application Module

-The Application Module is a built-in module which is added by default to each new application you create with the Buidler.
+The Application Module is a built-in module which is added by default to each new application you create with the Builder.

 The Application Module contains the [App Layout]({% slug applayout_kuib %}), [Landing Page]({% slug landingpage_kuib %}), [Login]({% slug login_kuib %}), and [Unauthorized Page]({% slug unauthorized_kuib %}) system views.